 Weather in 1922 was not too unusual.
 Although Spring started late, precipitation was close to average until early Winter.
 There was a 4 inch snowfall in mid-October and very little snow thereafter until early January.

 Eloise brought into the Garden a number of plants that are not listed today on the Garden census.
 Many of these were native to Minnesota and a few were not.
 Here is a listing of most of those plants introduced this year to the Garden for the first time - the common and botanical names listed first are names she used followed by other common names for the same plant and the newer botanical classifications, if any; then follows her source for the material.
 1922 is the first year the following list of plants occur in her log.
 "Native" indicates the plant is considered native to Minnesota (here at European Settlement time) or if introduced, long established.
 "Non-native" indicates it is not known to exist in Minnesota in the wild.
 "Introduced" means not native to North America.
 "Extant" indicates the plant is present in the Garden today.
 Botanical classification: Over the years Botanists have reclassified many plants from the classifications in use at the time Eloise Butler wrote her Garden Log or when Martha Crone prepared her census.
-I have retained the nomenclature that Eloise Butler or Martha Crone used and then provided the more current classification as used by the major listings in use today, particularly Flora of North America, the University of Minnesota's Comprehensively Annotated Checklist of the Flora of Minnesota, and as a fall-back source - the USDA Plants Database.
+I have retained the nomenclature that Eloise Butler or Martha Crone used and then provided the more current classification as used by the major listings in use today, particularly Flora of North America and the University of Minnesota's Checklist of the Vascular Flora of Minnesota.

-Photo top of page: The Garden Office showing the pergola and trellis constructed this year.
+Photo top of page: The Garden Office from the back side, showing parts of the pergola and trellis constructed this year.
 Photo from a Kodachrome taken by Martha Crone on April 14, 1949.
-Courtesy Martha Crone Collection, MHS.
+Kodachromes given to Friends of the Wild Flower Garden by Martha Crone Estate.

 Garden Log - Native Plant Reserve, Glenwood Park, Minneapolis, MN by Eloise Butler